 To Be Clear Culture Matters

-A challenge with criticising national culture measures is that people will say ‘but cuture matters’.
+A challenge with criticizing national culture measures is that people will say ‘but culture matters’.
 I can only repeat, ‘yes it does’.
 I am very happy to echo calls for research in different cultural settings, see here.